-When trying to expand your network, make sure you utilise opportunities while at university.
-Attend careers fairs, recruitment events and employer talks or lectures.
+If you're at university, utilise the contacts available to you before you graduate.
+Make the most of careers fairs, recruitment networking events and employer talks or lectures.
 Visit your university careers service to see if they can put you in touch with employers in your area of interest.

-Maintain contact with lecturers, the people you meet on work experience placements or internships, and fellow volunteers, you never know when they might come in useful.
+Keep in touch with lecturers, the people you meet on work experience placements or internships and fellow volunteers - you never know when these contacts might come in useful.

 Emphasise the skills you have

 Work experience, internships and volunteering are essential for ensuring that your CV doesn't look empty at the application stage.